 - 1. Is able to provide written informed consent, adhere to the study visit schedule, and complete all study assessments. - 2.
 Is male or female, and ≥ 18 years of age at screening. - 3.
-Is scheduled to undergo a unilateral open inguinal herniorrhaphy with mesh under general anesthesia. - 4.
+Is scheduled to undergo a primary unilateral, distal, first metatarsal bunionectomy with osteotomy and internal fixation under regional anesthesia. - 4.
 Has an American Society of Anesthesiologists Physical Status of I, II, or III. - 5.
 Female subjects are eligible only if all of the following apply: - a.
 Not pregnant (female subjects of child-bearing potential must have a negative urine pregnancy test at screening and on Day 1 before surgery). - b.
 Not lactating. - c.
 Not planning to become pregnant during the study. - d.
 Is surgically sterile; or is at least 2 years post-menopausal; or is in a monogamous relationship with a partner who is surgically sterile; or is practicing abstinence or agrees to use double-barrier contraception in the event of sexual activity; or is using an insertable, injectable, transdermal, or combination oral contraceptive approved by applicable regulatory authorities for greater than 2 months prior to screening and commits to the use of an acceptable form of birth control for the duration of the study and for 30 days after study drug administration.
 Note: women in only a same-sex relationship do not need to meet this criterion.